Kanishk-27/portfolio/README.md

+#Portfolio website
-# Hello everyone, I'm Kanishk Kumar, a student pursuing B.Tech in Computer Science.
+Hello everyone, I'm Kanishk Kumar, a student pursuing B.Tech in Computer Science.
 Welcome to my portfolio.
 On this site, you'll find a showcase of my projects and skills developed through my journey as a computer science student.
 I wanted my project to be interactive and responsive.
 On my homepage, you'll see a little about who I am, dynamically changing to highlight my roles as a software engineer and a coder.